-With a 260-page script and a budget of $10 million, this was set to be a 165-minute Road Show picture with an intermission for comfort.
+With a two hundred sixty-page script and a budget of ten million dollars, this was set to be a two hour and forty-five-minute Road Show movie with an intermission for comfort.
 It was to be the "Big One" for Billy Wilder.
-The shooting schedule ran for six months and resulted in a rough-cut that came in at three hours and 20 minutes.
-The film was originally structured as a series of very specifically structured linked episodes, each with a particular title and theme.
-The opening sequence was to feature Watson's grandson in London claiming his inherited dispatch box from Cox & Co. and there was also a flashback to Holmes' Oxford days to explain his distrust of women.
+The shooting schedule ran for six months and resulted in a rough-cut that came in at three hours and twenty minutes.
+The movie was originally structured as a series of very specifically structured linked episodes, each with a particular title and theme.
+The opening sequence was to feature Watson's grandson in London claiming his inherited dispatch box from Cox & Company, and there was also a flashback to Holmes' Oxford days to explain his distrust of women.
 All were shot, but deleted from the final print.
 So what happened?
-Well, it appears that United Artists suffered a number of major film flops in 1969 that pretty much scuppered the road show format for Wilder's massive project.
-Studio execs ordered the film to be cut to fill a regular theatrical running time, whittling it down to a 125-minute version.
-The episodic format made the pruning process relatively simple, so cut were the opening sequence, the Oxford flashback and two full episodes entitled "The Dreadful Business of the Naked Honeymooners" at 15 minutes and "The Curious Case of the Upside Down Room" at 30 minutes.
+Well, it appears that United Artists suffered several major movie flops in 1969 that pretty much scuppered the road show format for Wilder's massive project.
+Studio execs ordered the movie to be cut to fill a regular theatrical running time, whittling it down to a two hour and five-minute version.
+The episodic format made the pruning process relatively simple, so cut were the opening sequence, the Oxford flashback and two full episodes titled "The Dreadful Business of the Naked Honeymooners" at fifteen minutes, and "The Curious Case of the Upside Down Room" at thirty minutes.
 We can only hope that the full footage can one day be restored, although a full print is not currently thought to exist.

-Christopher Lee comes the role of Mycroft with considerable experience in the Sherlock Holmes universe: he previously played Sherlock Holmes and Sir Henry Baskerville.
-It's been said that Lee is the only, or at least one of few actors, to portray onscreen both Mycroft Holmes and Sherlock Holmes.
+Sir Christopher Lee comes the role of Mycroft with considerable experience in the Sherlock Holmes universe.
+He previously played Sherlock Holmes and Sir Henry Baskerville.
+It's been said that Lee is the only, or at least one of few actors, to portray on-screen both Mycroft Holmes and Sherlock Holmes.

-According to Billy Wilder, since because of schedule conflicts he couldn't himself supervise the bowdlerization of the picture demanded by the Studios, he entrusted the task to the editor, Ernest Walter.
-Nevertheless, Wilder supposedly strongly disliked the cuts made by Walter, and couldn't re-edit the movie because all the deleted scenes were lost or thrown away.
+According to Billy Wilder, since because of schedule conflicts, he couldn't supervise the bowdlerization of the picture demanded by the Studios, he entrusted the task to Editor Ernest Walter.
+Nevertheless, Wilder supposedly strongly disliked the cuts made by Walter, and couldn't re-edit the movie because all of the deleted scenes were lost or thrown away.
 Some of those scenes are available today, but never with both the audio and the video intact.

 Around this time, there were also plans to film the Leslie Bricusse musical "Baker Street" which debuted on Broadway in 1965.
-Fritz Weaver had played Holmes on stage, and Peter Sallis was his Watson.
-Christopher Walken had played one of the villains.
-Due to its poor performance on Broadway (it played over 300 shows but had been hugely expensive to mount) and the worry that it would cover much of the same ground as the Billy Wilder project, it never materialised.
+Fritz Weaver had played Holmes on-stage, and Peter Sallis was his Watson.
+Christopher Walken played one of the villains.
+Due to its poor performance on Broadway (it played over three hundred shows, but had been hugely expensive to mount) and the worry that it would cover much of the same ground as the Billy Wilder project, it never materialized.

-The film's opening shot of the "Cox & Co." bank and the opening line "Somewhere in the vaults of a bank in London, there is a tin dispatch box with my name on it" come from Conan Doyle's "The Problem of Thor Bridge" where the actual line is: "Somewhere in the vaults of the bank of Cox and Co., at Charing Cross, there is a travel-worn and battered tin dispatch-box with my name, John H. Watson, M.D., Late Indian Army, painted upon the lid."
+The opening shot of the "Cox & Co." bank, and the opening line, "Somewhere in the vaults of a bank in London, there is a tin dispatch box with my name on it" come from Sir Arthur Conan Doyle's "The Problem of Thor Bridge", where the actual line is: "Somewhere in the vaults of the bank of Cox and Co., at Charing Cross, there is a travel-worn and battered tin dispatch-box with my name, John H. Watson, M.D., Late Indian Army, painted upon the lid."

-The film's DVD sleeve notes report the following piece of trivia: "This was not the only time Robert Stephens portrayed the world-famous detective.
-He also portrayed Holmes in the famous William Gillette stage play about the private eye on Broadway!".
+The DVD sleeve notes report the following piece of trivia: "This was not the only time Robert Stephens portrayed the world-famous detective.
+He also portrayed Holmes in the famous William Gillette stage play about the private eye on Broadway."